 An introduction to listening, reading, writing and translation techniques used in the composition, reading and understanding of basic Māori.

 An introduction to spoken Māori for those with no previous knowledge of the language.

 MĀORI 130G Te Ao Māori / The Māori World

 Māori 130G is an introduction to the Māori world, culture and experiences.

 MARINE 100G The Ocean Around Us

-This course takes an interdisciplinary approach to understanding the importance of our oceans as the driver of our climate, source of sustenance, and focus of domestic and international political, economic and legal negotiations.
+An interdisciplinary approach to oceans which considers them as drivers of climate, sources of sustenance, and the focus of domestic and international political, economic and legal negotiations.